goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-SYSTEM_DESIGN.md

 }
 ```

+## Composition vs Aggregation
+The easiest way to figure out when to use which one is to ask, "**Does the object whose behavior we want to use exist outside of the object that uses its behavior?**".

 ## Cohesive Class
 A cohesive class does **one thing** really well and does not try to **do or be something else**.